-The Upper West Side has plenty of familiar icons and institutions such as the Lincoln Center, Columbus Circle, and the American Museum of Natural History.
-The neighborhood is widely known for its charming brownstones, cosmopolitan ambiance, and notable residents.
+The Upper West Side has plenty of familiar icons and institutions such as Lincoln Center, Columbus Circle, and the American Museum of Natural History.
+The neighborhood is widely known for its charming brownstones and beautiful streets, cosmopolitan ambiance, and notable residents.
 However, many West Siders go about their day to day without noticing some of their neighborhood’s most treasured spots.
 From rooftop gardens to quaint pocket parks, here’s our guide to the neighborhood’s hidden gems.
 It’s time to go out and explore!

 In a neighborhood with many secret spots, Pomander Walk takes the hidden jewel crown.
 Inspired by a popular play in the 1920’s set in London, this charming street borrows many of its architectural features from England.
 It was originally referred to as a colony and the Tudor-like design served a stark contrast against New York City’s futuristic backdrop.
-Pomander Walk recently underwent a renovation that earned the distinction of a “Building Rehabilitation Award”.
-The fairytale-like block counts with 27 buildings and 61 units but rare is the instance when one of them surfaces on the market.
-Travel back in time and visit this NYC landmark found on 95th St. and West End Ave.
+The fairytale-like block comes with 27 buildings and 61 units but rare is the instance when one of them surfaces on the market.
+Travel back in time and visit this NYC landmark found on 95th and West End Ave.

 The Lotus Garden, located on 97th St, is a private community garden open to the public on Sundays from 1 to 4pm.
 The 7,000 sq. ft. green space is placed right above a garage and was in fact one of the very first roof gardens to make its debut in the city.
 The garden comes with nearly 30 volunteers who attend to the needs of the plants and ensure that the lush vegetation keeps beaming with life.
 This oasis of peace and tranquility also includes a fish pond and some cafe tables.
 Encounter a moment of silence amongst the chaos of the city and take your loved one along for a memorable Sunday stroll.